MarufCodeSculptor/practice-react-router/README.md

-# Exploreed a litle bit of React Router
+# Explored a litle bit of React Router